vanzasetia/chat-app-css-illustration/README.md

 But for the bottom one I couldn't make it *full width*, like the gradient (the top one), so I just created with the half width.
 The reason for it because, even after I applied `overflow-x: hidden` on the `body`, It's still causing a horizontal scroll bar appeared.

 ### Person
+The `person` part I used flexbox to control the layout.
+I used `svg` for the chevron left and three dots icons.

 ### Chat
+I noticed that the first chat was different.
+On the mobile it said, *That sounds great.
+I’d be happy to discuss more.*, while on the desktop it said, *That sounds great.
+I’d be happy with that.* I decided to follow the desktop version.

+For the chat layout, I used flexbox for everything started from chat bubble to input message.

 ### Animation